JUrban/icms1.github.io/2018/sessions.md

-## ICMS 2018 Session: Software for exact and certified numeric computations
+## 16. Software for exact and certified numeric computations

 ### Organizers